ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

 PyGeometry Sketch contains two fundamental constructs:

 * Edges -  a connection between two or more Point2D along a particular path represents open shapes such as arc, lines.
-* faces - a set of edges that enclose a surface represents closed shapes such as circle, triangle and so on.
+* Faces - a set of edges that enclose a surface represents closed shapes such as circle, triangle and so on.

 To get initialize the sketch, first you can specify the :ref:`Plane <ansys.geometry.core.math.plane.Plane>` which represent a plane in space, from which other pyGeometry objects can be located.
 They have a origin and a coordinate system.